hunghnguyen/MoneroSigner/INLINE_TODO.md

   2024-06-20, rename constant
 - `src/xmrsigner/gui/components.py`:116
   2024-06-20, at the moment only an anotation from refactoring, see how to resolve the clusterfuck :D
-- `src/xmrsigner/gui/components.py`:141
-  2024-06-20, refactor, uses stil old font (ICON_FONT_NAME__SEEDSIGNER)
-- `src/xmrsigner/gui/components.py`:153
-  2024-06-20, still the BTC symbol, need to check how the font is done
-- `src/xmrsigner/gui/components.py`:154
-  2024-06-20, still the BTC symbol, need to check how the font is done
 - `src/xmrsigner/gui/screens/psbt_screens.py`:670
   2024-06-20, probably should change to purple if polyseed?
 - `src/xmrsigner/gui/screens/scan_screens.py`:118